Home Care Support Worker

 Posted on 12 September 2019

 - DirectorateBHCC: Families Children & Learning

 |Organisation||Brighton & Hove City Council|

-We are currently recruiting for 3 Home Care Support Workers.
-2 x permanent contract and 1 x fixed term contract.
+We are currently recruiting for 4 Home Care Support Worker, permanent contract for 24 hours

 Do you have some experience of working with children with learning disabilities?

 Are you looking for a rewarding, varied role where each day can offer a fresh challenge?

 Are you passionate about making a real difference to someones life?

 If so then we would like to hear from you.